ddttom/doc2web/docs/user-manual.md

 - **Generates properly formatted HTML with indentation and line breaks for improved readability and debugging**
 - **Enhanced table formatting with professional styling, semantic structure, and accessibility features**
 - **Bullet point enhancement with proper display and indentation from DOCX documents**
+- **Italic formatting fix with comprehensive style mapping and validation to ensure proper conversion from DOCX to HTML**

 ## Installation